AdaptiveCpp/syclacademy/Code_Exercises/Coalesced_Global_Memory/README.md

 Try using both of these and compare the execution time of each.

+### 2.)
+Use `marray` to further improve memory access patterns.

+The image has 4 channels, which are interleaved in memory.
+For many devices, it actually improves the performance when we just load all 4 channels at the same time.
+This is where `sycl::marray` can be handy.

+Replace all memory allocations with `sycl::mfloat4` to represent all 4 colors of a pixel in a single `marray<float, 4>`.
+Then, after loading the values, you can also just do elementwise operations on them.

 ## Build and execution hints

 From the syclacademy directory